ax1/electrocomms/README.md

 ### Integrated demo

 Two systems exchanging data at port 8081.
 When a quantum-safe key is required, the systems call PQClient and PQServer to exchange a safe key over the port 8080.
 Then, these systems can encrypt and transmit data by using that shared key.
-Note also that Client and PQ client intaraction(same with server) is always done locally.
+Note also that Client and PQ client interaction (same with server) is always done locally.

 ```mermaid
 sequenceDiagram